syncfusion-content/blazor-docs/blazor/pdfviewer/form-filling.md

 ## Import and export FormFields

-The PDF Viewer control provides the support to import and export formfields using a JSON object in the PDF document.
+The PDF Viewer control provides the support to import and export form fields using a JSON object in the PDF document.

 ## Importing FormFields using PDF Viewer API

-You can import the formfields using JSON file or JSON object in code behind like the below code snippet
+You can import the form fields using JSON file or JSON object in code behind like the below code snippet

 ```cshtml
 @using Syncfusion.Blazor.PdfViewerServer